ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 ### Rendering group header values

 Rendering group header values have similar concerns as rendering cell values, providing reason to adopt the pattern outlined in [the table state management PR (#1052)](https://github.com/ni/nimble/pull/1052) for columns to specify a custom element to use to render the value.
-As shown in the mixin snippet above, it will provide an abstract `groupHeaderViewTag` property, which will require groupable columns to specify the element to use to display the header value.
+The `ColumnInternalsOptions` will require a `groupHeaderViewTag` for groupable columns to specify the element to use to display their header value.
 This element will derive from an element of type `TableGroupHeaderView`:

 ```ts
 export interface TableGroupHeaderState<